 In the latest episode of Hack my Growth, we’ll be taking a look at how we can add review markup to our website, in order to earn some amazing rich results.

 All right.
-So let's get into the content.
-Like we said in the opener, we're going to be looking at how we can add review stars into our SERP listings.
-So as we talked a lot about in this channel, rich features can help your brand stand out.
+So let’s get into the content.
+Like we said in the opener, we’re going to be looking at how we can add review stars into our SERP listings.
+As we talked a lot about in this channel, rich features can help your brand stand out.
 They can give you that edge that may cause a user to click when they might not have actually clicked before.

 There’s a lot of factors that are at play when we talk about SEO.
 But one of the things that structured data can do is allow our sites to have that extra bit of information that makes us look a little bit more attractive to the user.